remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_overview.md

 ![Screenshot](/images/Teacher/overview/Teacher_editor_overview.png)

-It comes with an admin menu, which add :
+It comes with an admin menu, which adds :

 * Devices templates
 * Operating systems